gregorlarson/secrepo/README.md

 ## Configuring Filters
 Secrepo works by configuring filters in your git configuration.
 You also need to activate these filters in you git working tree in `.gitattributes`.
 A sub-command `git secrepo config` handles git configurations.
    * `git secrepo config -a` enables all the filters
    * `git secrepo config -n` enables only the textconv filters.
-Use this when working with encrypted repos.
+Use this when working without keys (in an encrypted working tree).
    * `git secrepo config -u` disables the secrepo filters.

 There are a couple non-standard configurations that I plan to use for maintaining separate encrypted / decrypted branches.
 These configurations are sometimes what you want if you are re-writing history using a tree-filter in order to create a decrypted or encrypted branch.